-• Reporting channel, which enables employees to report financial and accounting irregularities to the Audit Committee in the strictest confidence, in addition to any possible breaches of the Code of Ethics and irregular activities observed in the organisation.
+• Reporting channel, which enables employees to report financial and accounting irregularities to the Audit Committee, in addition to any possible breaches of the Code of Ethics and irregular activities observed in the organisation, informing whether is a confidential matter.

 Fluidra has an internal reporting channel to which all employees may address their queries and questions.
-These can be sent through two communication channels: by email or by post.
+These can be sent by email.